Jbleezy/BO1-Reimagined/README.md

 ### Monkeys (Shangri-La)
 * Monkeys keep attempting to spawn until successfully spawned during the whole duration while a powerup is active on the ground
-* Players now earn normal kill points for killing a monkey (previously was 500 points)
+* Removed 500 points bonus for killing a monkey that is chasing you
 * The powerup that a Monkey picks up no longer has to initially be a Max Ammo for Perk Bottle to be cycled through (still has to be picked up as a Max Ammo)
 * Fixed a bug where monkeys would not spawn in certain situations where the max amount of zombies were already spawned in
 * Monkey ambient sounds go away once all the powerups currently on the map have been picked up by monkeys